 If there’s a downside to this, it’s that the narrative can be hard to follow.
-I mean, I watched FLCL twice within three days, and I’m still trying to figure out just what the hell happened.
-And you know what, I bet I’ll still be confused after another two rewatches.
+I mean, I watched FLCL twice within three days and I’m still trying to figure out just what the hell happened.
+Hell, I’ll still be confused after another two rewatches.
 And you know what, I can see this being hard on someone.
 For me at least, there’s enough rule of cool and rule of funny going on that I don’t mind, but I can understand if someone feels otherwise.

 Even if you aren’t into surrealism though, it’s hard to deny just how fun the animation is.
-It’s another one of the things that makes FLCL so unique.
 I mean, good lord is the animation wild.
 Wild enough to match the narrative insanity and give it life.
 If anything, the surrealism wouldn’t hit nearly as hard if it wasn’t for the animation.

 For example, watch the animation when Haruko is on screen.
 Whenever she is around, expect to see something completely ridiculous.
 On the calmer end of the spectrum, it could be a funny animation gimmick that adds to the feeling of surrealness.
 On the other end of the spectrum, it can be a straight-up meta art shift.
 It’s truly no holds barred.